 I thank you

-A positive ending to a positively dull speech.
+Thankfully, that was a positive ending to a positively dull speech.